kubernetes/community/contributors/devel/bazel.md

-# Build with Bazel
+# Build and test with Bazel

-Building with Bazel is currently experimental.
-Automanaged `BUILD` rules have the tag "automanaged" and are maintained by [gazel](https://github.com/mikedanese/gazel).
+Building and testing Kubernetes with  Bazel is supported but not yet default.

+Go rules are managed by the [`gazelle`](https://github.com/bazelbuild/rules_go/tree/master/go/tools/gazelle) tool, with some additional rules managed by the [`kazel`](https://github.com/kubernetes/repo-infra/tree/master/kazel) tool.
+These tools are called via the `hack/update-bazel.sh` script.

 Instructions for installing Bazel can be found [here](https://www.bazel.io/versions/master/docs/install.html).

 Several `make` rules have been created for common operations: